-The Intel i810e chipset supports many system features onboard including video display and audio circuitry.
+The Intel i810 chipset supports many system features onboard including video display and audio circuitry.
 It also supports UDMA66 EIDE data transfer mode.
-The 810e chipset supports FrontSide Bus (FSB) speeds of 66, 100 or 133MHz, a display cache for the onboard video display, up to PC133 SDRAM memory modules
+There are two versions of the 810 chipset.
+The BIW2M uses the standard 810 chipset and the BIW1M uses the enhanced DC100 version that supports a display cache for the onboard video display.